GET 50% OFF YOUR FIRST 2 MONTHS!

 Yusuke Kanamaru

-Former double World medalist, and now coach to 2016 Olympic and Double World Champion Shohei Ono, Yusuke Kanamaru is now on Superstar Judo to teach you how to become a better judoka.
+Former double World medalist, and now coach to 2016 Olympic and Double World Champion Shohei Ono, Yusuke Kanamaru is now on Fighting Films+ to teach you how to become a better judoka.

 Kanamaru's excellent range of Ne waza exercises are a great way to start improving your groundwork today.